MBakhtiari97/MBakhtiari97/README.md

 * 🌍  I'm Located In Tehran
 * ✉️  You can contact me at [mohammadbakhtiarii75@gmail.com](mailto:mohammadbakhtiarii75@gmail.com)
-* 🧠  I'm learning JavaScript Frameworks
+* 🧠  Love to learn new technologies

 ### Skills